tannazmo/Group-Project-10/README.md

 ],
 }
 ```
+We were able to download 280,037 reports in 29 requests

 #### Questions the team hope to answer with the data
 * Questions we want to answer trough analysis and visualization with Tableau: